Muzznah/Pewlett-Hackards-People-Analysis/README.md

--	For counts of potential retirees by job title, see [retiree_countbytitle.csv](https://github.com/Muzznah/Pewlett-Hackard-Analysis/blob/master/Challenge/retiree_countbytitle.csv).
+-	For counts of potential retirees by job title, see <[retiree_countbytitle.csv](https://github.com/Muzznah/Pewlett-Hackard-Analysis/blob/master/Challenge/retiree_countbytitle.csv)>.

--	For a table of potential retirees with titles, see [current _title_info.csv](https://github.com/Muzznah/Pewlett-Hackard-Analysis/blob/master/Challenge/current_title_info.csv).
+-	For a table of potential retirees with titles, see <[current _title_info.csv](https://github.com/Muzznah/Pewlett-Hackard-Analysis/blob/master/Challenge/current_title_info.csv)>.

 -	Total number of employees hired by HP are 300,024 and the number of employees hired only in year 2000 are 13.